kkujawa3/rescue-dogs-and-popular-breeds/README.md

 Express.js and Cors.

 ### Project Features
+Responsive Design
+* This project uses media queries and flexbox for multiple design approach for multiple screen sizes

 ### Project Pages
 * Landing Page: This page gives the user an overview and options for navigation of web application.
 * About Us: The About page shares my experiences with rescues and interaction with the user.
 * Dog Fun: The Dog Fun page allows the user to have interaction fun about dogs.
-* Dog Rescue: Using a third-party dog api allows the user to see dog related information.
+* Dog Rescue: Using a third-party dog api allows the user to see dog related photo and information.

 ### Installation
-1. Visit the Dog API webpage to retrieve your free Dog API key
+1. Visit the Dog API webpage to retrieve your free Dog API key:https://thedogapi.com/
 2. You will then be receiving an email containing your API key in it
 3. Install Node.js.
-If you do not have node.js, please visit nodejs.org.
+If you do not have node.js, please visit: https://nodejs.org/en
 4. Open your terminal and run node -v and npm -v.
 These versions should be v.20.18.0 and 10.8.2.
 5. Clone the respository to your local machine using Git: git clone
-6. CD into the project directory.
+6. CD into the project directory
-7. To add your API key using Visual Studio Code, open project with code .
+7. To add your API key using Visual Studio Code, open project with: code .
-8. Take your free API key and add it inside the env file.
+8. Take your free API key and add it inside the env file
-8. Run npm install to install required packages.
+8. Run npm install to install required packages
 9. After packages are installed, you can run: npm run dev
-10. In your browser, go to localhost:1776 which will take you to the project landing page.
+10. In your browser, go to localhost:1776 which will take you to the project landing page
 11. To stop the project from running: Ctrl+C